 WRITING 270 Composing the Internship Experience: Digital Rhetoric and Social Media Discourse

 Students will have the opportunity to meaningfully reflect on and productively narrate internship or other work-related experiences using digital rhetoric and social media.
 Topics and readings include theoretical perspectives on social media, composing in digital platforms, and examining audience, purpose, and context in the public sphere.
-Students will apply course concepts to internship/work experience to produce the following four social media writing projects: 1) a semester-long blog about the work experience/internship (at least 500 words each/6-8 total entries); 2) weekly microblogging on a platform such as Twitter, Instagram, or Snapchat (four posts per week); 3) a digital story about your internship experience using a platform such as iMovie, Spotify, or Toon Doo; and 4) a digital-based project of your own choosing and related to your internship/work experience, such as a resource website, a vox-pop, a Ted-like talk, a Prezi, an infographic, etc.).
-Students will participate in an extensive cycle of drafting, feedback, and revision for each writing project, including feedback from both instructor and peers.
+Students will apply course concepts to internship/work experience to produce the following four social media writing projects: 1) a semester-long blog about the work experience/internship (at least 500 words each/6-8 total entries); 2) a microblogging strategy and sample microblogs, designed for a platform such as Twitter, Instagram, or Snapchat; 3) a digital story about your internship experience using a platform such as iMovie, Spotify, or Toon Doo; and 4) a digital-based project of your own choosing and related to your internship/work experience, such as a resource website, a vox-pop, a Ted-like talk, a Prezi, an infographic, etc.).
+Students will participate in an extensive cycle of drafting, feedback, and revision for each writing project, including feedback from instructor and peers.
 Offered in Term 1 but extending for eight weeks.
 To obtain permission to register or ask questions, contact Professor Denise Comer at firstname.lastname@example.org.
 Video course description available at Youtube.
 The course will be conducted online using Sakai and Wordpress.
 It will include a combination of self-paced course materials each week, and weekly small-group or individual writing workshops scheduled by taking into consideration students' work schedules.
 The course does not require any prior knowledge of social media, nor does it require making any writing public beyond the course.
-Special dates: May 30- July 25.
-Prerequisite: Writing 101
+Special dates: May 26 - July 22.
+Prerequisite: Writing 101.